kroma-network/kroma-specs/specs/protocol/system-config.md

 ### `validatorRewardScalar` (`uint256`)

-The scalar value to distribute [transaction fees](./exec-engine.md#transaction-fees) on L2 to validators as a reward of checkpoint output submission.
+The scalar value to distribute [transaction fees](./exec-engine.md#transaction-fees) on L2 to validators as a reward of checkpoint output submission in [ETH-based Validator System](./validator-v1/validator-pool.md).
 The denominator is 10000.
+In [KRO-based Validator System](./validator-v2/overview.md), it is set to zero.

 ## Writing the system config